cloudfuji/open_source_rails/notes.md

         $ git submodule update

+* cd into the cas-auth-app/lib/rubycas-server directory.
+And install the dependencies by running bundle

+        $ bundle

-* To install dependencies and migrate the database, run the following
+* Get back to the root directory of the app.
+To install dependencies and migrate the database, run the following

         $ bundle install
         $ rake db:migrate